Skip to main content

 list_workouts

-Fetch your recent Suunto workouts ordered by date, with key stats: time, distance, calories, heart rate, ascent, descent.
-Filter by start time and set a limit on the number of results.
+Retrieve recent Suunto workouts ordered by date, with details on distance, heart rate, and ascent.
+Filter by time range and set result limit.

 Instructions

-Returns the user's recent Suunto workouts ordered newest-first.
+Returns the user's recent Suunto workouts ordered newest-first (Workout API v3).
 Each item: workoutKey (string id), activityId, sport, startTime (epoch ms), totalTime (s), totalDistance (m), totalCalories, avgHeartRate, maxHeartRate, totalAscent (m), totalDescent (m).
-Auto-paginates across pages until limit is reached or no more workouts exist.
+Auto-paginates with offset-based pagination until limit is reached or no more workouts exist.
 Use get_workout for full detail (laps, HR zones, sport-specific metrics) on a single result.
 Read-only.

 Input Schema